yuukioosaka/spring-dbsc/README.md

     @Bean
     SecurityFilterChain appChain(HttpSecurity http, DbscService dbsc,
+                                 DbscFilter dbscFilter, DbscBindFilter dbscBindFilter)
-                                 DbscFilter dbscFilter) throws Exception {
+            throws Exception {
         http
                 .authorizeHttpRequests(auth -> auth
                         .requestMatchers("/login/**", "/oauth2/**", "/error").permitAll()
-                        // No /dbsc/bind matcher: with soft disabled the route is not
+                        // No /dbsc/bind matcher: the route is not served with soft
-                        // served, and admitting it would only advertise a path that is
+                        // disabled, and admitting it would only advertise a path that is
                         // not there.
-                        .requestMatchers("/dbsc/bind").authenticated()
+DbscBindFilter goes with it.
+See "What you give up".
                         .requestMatchers("/api/**").access(dbsc::authorizationDecision)
                         .anyRequest().authenticated())
                 .oauth2Login(oauth2 -> oauth2.successHandler((request, response, auth) -> {
+                    // Required: form login's success handler is not the only one that
+                    // ends authentication, so every mechanism makes the same one call.
+                    // Here the offer it writes is unread -- the callback is cross-site --
+                    // but the binding is what the guard looks up; without it there is
+                    // nothing to find.
                     String appSessionId = request.getSession().getId();
                     dbsc.bind(UUID.randomUUID().toString(), appSessionId,
                               auth.getName(), request, response);